Home | About me | Contact | What's new

 History

 Authorized by Minute Order 51835 (September 25, 1962).
-This route was finalized amid some controversy in 1964.
-Construction began in September of that year with a ceremony attended by 500 people.
-The "groundbreaking" was done using an oversized plunger that detonated a simulated missile warhead.
-The freeway was completed and open to traffic in 1968.
-It originally had the unimaginative title of "Kelly Access Freeway", but its name was changed to General Hudnell Drive shortly after it opened.
+It originally had the unimaginative title of "Kelly Access Road", but its name was changed to General Hudnell Drive shortly after it opened.
 Major General William Hudnell retired as commander of Kelly AFB in 1965.

 NOTICE